 The membership of the Board of directors shall consist of those members as outlined in the By-Laws of the Association.
-There shall be elected from the Township Officers present at the annual meeting a president and vice-president who shall hold office for a term of two years, not to exceed two consecutive terms.
-At the time of the election, the president and vice- president must be currently holding an elected township office.
+There shall be elected from the membership of the association during annual meetings held in odd numbered years a president and vice-president who shall hold office for a term of two years, not to exceed two consecutive terms.
+At the time of the election, the president and vice-president must be currently holding an elected township office.
 The Board of Directors shall meet annually in December and at other special meetings as called by the president or any five members of the Board of Directors.